mikeycal/vse-stopwatch-timer-for-blender/README.md

 3) Set Project FPS, Start and End Frame (Script will create a timer between start and end frame)

-4) Switch an "Editor Window" to "Text Editor" using an Editor Menu
+4) Switch an "Editor Window" to "Text Editor" by the editor type from the Editor Menu

 Here is what an Editor Menu is: https://docs.blender.org/manual/en/dev/editors/

 5) Press "Open" and select "blender_vse_timer.py" in "Text Editor" window

 6) Press "Run Script"

-### Tip
-To render out a reusable timer sequence, create an empty blender project, set the start and end frame to the desired amount of time, and make sure you set the FPS to the same FPS as your final project.
-Then render the video out as a Transparent PNG image sequence.
-You can do this by selecting PNG as your output and selecting the "RGBA" option.
-You can then import the image sequence into your final project and place it where you like.

 ## Download a Source Code Editor that supports Python